 - Bermuda grass is easy to establish from seed or grass plugs.

 Bermuda grass seed germinates quickly, covers quickly and grows in a variety of soils.
-With a fair degree salt spray tolerance, Bermuda is used in coastal regions all
+With a fair degree of salt spray tolerance, Bermuda grass is used in coastal regions all

 along the south and up to the lower sections of the cool season area.
 One of the best qualities of this grass is the degree of growth that can be achieved through good management